Lectionary Bible Studies and Sermons

 v] The reason for the path of humiliation is so that broken humanity might ultimately share in Christ's reign in glory.

 Yet, although there is little evidence that our control over human affairs comes close to that which is "good," Christ's eternal reign over all things is something that we will one day share.
 We are set to reign with Christ.
-In Christ, God has planned to crown us with glory and honour and to put everything under our power.
+God has planned to crown us with glory and honour that we may share with Christ in his eternal reign.
 What an amazing idea!

-So, the world runs out of control, but Christ reigns and the day will soon come when we too with reign with Christ.
+So, the world runs out of control, but Christ reigns and the day will soon come when we too will reign with Christ.

 Discussion